 Sales training tips from your 4 year old self

-Sales training tips from your 4 year old self.
+Sales training and coaching tips from your 4 year old self.

 Humans are born curious.